 3. Video Content

 We all understand that video marketing is gaining momentum and the video boom in recent years has been prodigious.
-Based on Buffer research, over 80% of marketers want to create more video content in 2018.
-Moreover, according to Cisco, a million minutes of videos will cross the Cisco network by 2021.
+Based on Buffer research, over 80% of marketers want to create more video content.
+Moreover, according to Cisco, a million minutes of videos will cross the Cisco network1.
 Doesn’t that sound awesome?

 Video content gives a huge opportunity to people to grow their businesses online by leveraging the power of visuals.